Ayeosa-Eniola/Ayeosa-Eniola/README.md

 ## Professional Goals :dart:
 * Using data analytics to solve real-world problems and supporting strategic decision-making in education, research, and business.
-* Empowering underrepresented communities through mentorship, training programs, and inclusive data-driven solutions.
+* To contribute to organizations by transforming data into actionable insights that improve operations, customer experience, and profitability.
+* To secure a remote data analyst role where I can add value, improve outcomes, and grow into a senior analytics position over time.
 * Building impactful tech solutions that bridge the gap between data, education, and social impact across global communities.
-* Leveraging my technical skills, leadership, and teamwork in facilitating decision-making for impactful solutions.
+* Leveraging my technical skills and teamwork in facilitating decision-making for impactful solutions.

 ## My Services :white_check_mark:
 * **Data Analysis**: Offers data analytics services such as data entry, data cleaning, analysis, visualization, and reporting to turn complex data into actionable insights.
 * **Dashboard Development**: Use data to design interactive dashboards to communicate insights.
-* **Training and Mentoring**: Training in Excel, Power BI, and SQL.
-Dedicated to helping others through mentoring, providing educational resources, guidance, and support.
+* **SQL Data Extraction & Analysis**: Writing efficient queries to extract and analyze data from relational databases.

 ## Connect with Me :mailbox:
 * :link: [LinkedIn](https://www.linkedin.com/in/ayeosaeniola)